• Skip to primary navigation

 Marcus Griggs of G&C farms came across a tree in his Rainier cherry orchard that was producing fruit not quite like his Rainier cherries.
 These cherries had more intense red color to them.
 The skin was more crisp and the flavor was sweeter.
 This lucky discovery became the Orondo Ruby, named after the area in which the cherry orchard is.

-This area is just beautiful and a great place to grow cherries.
+I have looked up pictures of that area.
+It is just beautiful and a great place to grow cherries.
 I want to go there right now!
-Can you imagine walking through that orchard, enjoying the crisp area, while plucking the Orondo Ruby right from the tree and into your mouth.
+Can you imagine walking through that orchard, enjoying the crisp air, while plucking the Orondo Ruby right from the tree and into your mouth.
 Now that my friends is my idea of a good life.

 Orondo ruby cherries in a clamshell package that weights about 15 ounces